lekrans/javascriptCode/atomic/console/proj_DirSelector/code/README.md

 ## Get all the directories in the folder and show them as a console selection

+it uses the inquire module to create the menu

 ### how to

 1. npm start